christopheradams/elixir_style_guide/README.md

   evaluate the first line without realizing that the next line has a pipeline.

 * <a name="avoid-single-pipelines"></a>
-  Avoid using the pipeline operator just once.
+  Avoid using the pipe operator just once.
   <sup>[[link](#avoid-single-pipelines)]</sup>

   ```elixir